 Why Do We Need Responsive Display Ads?

-Users consume information using many devices such as desktop, laptops, tablets, and smartphones.
+Users consume information using many devices such as desktops, laptops, tablets, and smartphones.
 And all these devices have different resolutions and display sizes.
 Publishers sell ad slots in a variety of sizes too.
-For the advertiser, this means spending more creative resources and time trying to create all possible permutation and combination of ads.
+For the advertiser, this means spending more creative resources and time trying to create all possible permutations and combinations of ads.

-Displaying a creative designed for PC on a smartphone will negatively impact user experience.
+Displaying a creative design for a PC on a smartphone will negatively impact user experience.
 This is why we need responsive display ads.
 Google launched RDA because it knows how valuable this tool is and publishers are already embracing it.
-Also, reports show that marketers using responsive display ads have seen 10% increase in the conversion.
+Also, reports show that marketers using responsive display ads have seen a 10% increase in conversion.